 Squirrely readers have fun writing with hieroglyphs!
-Provide readers with a copy of the hieroglyphic alphabet and have them write their name in hieroglyphs-or-for an extra challenge, have them create a message for a friend using hieroglyphs.
-After they finish, they can switch and decode the message!
+Provide readers with a copy of the hieroglyphic alphabet and have them write their name in hieroglyphs or, for an extra challenge, have them create a message to a friend, using hieroglyphs.
+After they finish, they can decode the messages!